marckean/marcseparation/_docs/15-report_mistakes.md

 - This is from the session with my Mum (the paternal grandmother).
 My Mum wouldn't have mentioned that we were married at all.

 This is pure laziness from the report writer.
-She makes these mistakes, can't even go to the trouble of using correct terminology, how can you then accurately believe the rest of the report.
+She makes these mistakes, she can't even go to the trouble of using correct terminology, how can you then accurately believe the rest of the report.

 ## Other mistakes